Serchinastico/fourdays/README.md

 ## Webpage

 The webpage is plain HTML + [LESS](http://lesscss.org/#).
 To compile LESS to CSS just run `npm install less -g` and then run `lessc fourdays.less fourdays.css`.

+I'm using [Browser-sync](https://www.npmjs.com/package/browser-sync) to automatically reload the webpage on file changes.